hpe-storage/csi-driver/examples/kubernetes/nimble-storage/README.md

 * limitMbps
   * The MB/s throughput limit for the volume.
 * ephemeral
   * "true" or "false".
 Indicates the backing Nimble volume (including snapshots) should be destroyed when the PVC is deleted.
+* destroyOnDelete
+  * "true" or "false".
+Indicates the backing Nimble volume (including snapshots) should be destroyed when the PVC is deleted.
 * description
   * Text to be added to the volume's description.